 Using statistical significance: What we've learned, and what we recommend

 We've found that discussions around sample size, statistical significance, and the like can often derail the true purpose of the survey, which is to receive feedback from your employees and act on it.
 All analytical tools (including significance testing) should be relied on only for directional guidance and moving to action.

 We recommend keeping it simple.
 One approach is to shift the phrasing to "statistically meaningful" (because statistical significance is very much a defined term, and you have to consider sample size, margin of error, and confidence interval).

 In this case, generally speaking:+/- 5 points is statistically meaningful for large departments and the overall company score.

 Another approach that we recommend that can be useful is presenting the data in terms of the people they represent.
 For example, you could ask, "how do we feel that women are almost 4x more likely than men to disagree with the statement "People from all backgrounds have equal opportunities to succeed at my company"?".
 Using the concept of "the number of people agreeing to something" can be a helpful way to frame the conversation and keep the focus on understanding what your employees are telling you.

 NB.
-It isn't just Culture Amp that sees a problem in blindly using just statistical significance to determine the meaningfulness of results.
-Some reputable scientific journals have actually banned its use in peer reviewed scientific publications.
+It isn't just Culture Amp that approaches the use of statistical significance to determine the meaningfulness of results with significant caution; some reputable scientific journals have actually banned its use in peer reviewed scientific publications.

 If you have any further questions at all regarding statistical significance, feel free to drop us a note to email@example.com - we're always happy to help.